 IMPORTANT: Before starting treatment with CBD for epilepsy, we strongly recommend discussing this option with your (or your child’s) doctor.
 While CBD has shown benefit in patients with epilepsy, you should continue to take your current medications as prescribed.
 In epileptic patients, CBD should only be started under the supervision of a licensed healthcare provider.

 Ask your doctor today if CBD is right for you or your loved one with epilepsy.
 We look forward to helping you live healthier through hemp!

 You may find some additional information below:

-The newest dramatic increased prevalence rates of autism and autism spectrum disorders (ASDs) recall the urgent needed for find a definitive cure, as well as the find for a specific biomarker for early diagnosis.
-Recently, several studies highlight a key involvement of endocannabinoid (EC) system in autism pathophysiology.
+The newest dramatic increased prevalence rates of autism and autism spectrum disorders (ASDs) recall the urgent need to find a definitive cure, as well as find for a specific biomarker for early diagnosis.
+Recently, several studies highlight a key involvement of the endocannabinoid (EC) system in autism pathophysiology.

 Preliminary research in rat models suggests that the endocannabinoid system may play a role in autism.
 This may help explain why CBD is beneficial in patients with ASD.
 In addition, CBD oil may help with anxiety that patients with autism frequently experience associated with changes in routine.

 Relive Everyday Assure Gummies contain an all-natural, high quality, broad-spectrum hemp extract.
 They’re specially formulated into heart-shaped gummies that are perfect for anyone who has sensitivities to taste or texture!
 They have received the Autism Approved seal from the Autism Hope Alliance for their commitment to being socially responsible to the autism community.

 Talk to us today to see if CBD oil is right for your loved ones with ASD.
 We look forward to helping you live healthier through hemp!